Redesigning Bitcoin's fee market: The Suitability of the RSOP Auction in Our Context

-To summarize this issue: \begin{itemize} \item In the RSOP mechanism the miner can gain from adding false bids with a fee equal to the monopolistic price.
+\item {\bf Gaining from adding false bids when $\alpha=0$. } In the RSOP mechanism the miner can gain from adding false transactions with a bid equal to the monopolistic price.
 This is an easy strategy to perform, and as far as we can tell, it never harms the miner when $\alpha=0$.
 If the miner does so, the mechanism changes and becomes similar to the monopolistic-price mechanism.
-This, in turn, may harm the bidder-truthfulness property. \item However, the gain ratio from performing this strategy decreases as the number of users increases. \item Furthermore, we conjecture that, for many bid distributions and when the number of users is fairly large, it is possible to set $\alpha > 0$ in a way that will eliminate the profitability of this strategy.
-Note that if $\alpha > 0$, the miner needs to pay some of her false bids to other miners. \item On the other hand, setting $\alpha>0$, and especially high values (say, $\alpha=0.9$), introduces risks of side-payments.
+This, in turn, may harm the bidder-truthfulness property.
+However, the gain ratio from performing this strategy decreases as the number of users increases (with the exception of the Inverse distribution) -- see Figure ~\ref{fig:Delta_RSOP}.

+\item {\bf Choosing $\alpha>0$ to eliminate the gain from adding false bids. } We conjecture that, for many bid distributions and when the number of users is fairly large, it is possible to set $\alpha > 0$ in a way that will eliminate the profitability of this strategy.
+Note that if $\alpha > 0$, the miner needs to pay some of her false bids to other miners.
+On the other hand, setting $\alpha>0$, and especially high values (say, $\alpha=0.9$), introduces risks of side-payments.
 A miner may provide the following service.
-She asks users to submit transactions with 0 fee, and pay directly to the miner a fixed per transaction fee.
-The miner will guarantee that she will eventually include these transactions in a block which contain only other 0 fee transactions (which will then all be valid).
-In such a case the miner gets all the revenue for herself, whereas if she follows the protocol she will only receive a factor of $1-\alpha$ of the fee.
+She asks users to submit transactions with 0 bid, and pay directly to the miner a fixed per transaction fee.
+The miner will guarantee that she will eventually include these transactions in a block which contain only other 0 bid transactions (which will then all be valid).
+In such a case the miner gets all the revenue for herself, whereas if she follows the protocol she will only receive a fraction $1-\alpha$ of the payments.
 If $\alpha$ is low, this is less likely to happen, as this requires non-trivial coordination between the miner and the user (e.g., trust regarding the transfer of payments, regarding inclusion in the block, etc). \end{itemize}